ucancallmealicia/archivesspace-collection-control-toolbox/README.md

   * analyze collection control data before update
   * prepare update spreadsheets
   * report on data after update
-* ...Coming Soon: Standalone Python scripts to analyze EAD...
+* Standalone Python scripts to analyze EAD (Coming Soon)
-* ...In Progress: Data cleaning tools...
+* Data cleaning tools (In Progress)
 * Spreadsheet templates in which to enter collection control data
 * Standalone Python scripts to make bulk updates to collection control data
 * Simple GUIs which package standalone scripts into easy-to-use interfaces
-* ....FAQ - Logistics, APIs, SQL, etc....
+* FAQ - Logistics, APIs, SQL, etc. (In Progress)
-* ...Screencast tutorials...
+* Screencast tutorials (In Progress)
 * Suggestions for further study

 ## General Tips:

 * Test all scripts thoroughly before running in production
   * ...How to install a TEST instance of AS if you don't already have one...
-* Use SQL queries to analyze and report on ArchivesSpace collection control data; don't make updates/changes to your data via the database/SQL unless you absolutely have to
+* Use SQL queries to analyze and report on ArchivesSpace collection control data; don't make changes to the database via SQL unless you know what you're doing
-* Instead, use/modify the included Python scripts to add and update collection control data quickly and in bulk via the ArchivesSpace API
+* Instead, use or modify the included Python scripts to update collection control data quickly and in bulk via the ArchivesSpace API
-* ...

 ## ArchivesSpace Database Tools